joevalalipin/reohelpers/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of reohelpers is to …
+The goal of reohelpers is to make te reo easier to use in R.

 ## Installation